joshmobley/gulp-sass-babel/README.md

-# Starter Project - Gulp
+# Starter Project - Gulp/SASS/Babel

-This project is to build a reusable scaffolding for use with javascript and css builds.
+This project is to build a reusable scaffolding for use with javascript and sass builds.
 It includes the following:

 ## Tools

 - Gulp
 - Babel
-- PostCSS
+- SASS

 ## Get Started